Infrastructure Planning & Charges

 - use the online self-service Infrastructure Charges Estimate function in the Logan Interactive Mapping tool (under the Property Info menu); or

-- request a calculation of infrastructure charges by completing the Form - Request for Calculation of Infrastructure Charges (PDF 31 KB) and email it to ICUgeneral@logan.qld.gov.au.
+- request a calculation of infrastructure charges by emailing your enquiry to ICUgeneral@logan.qld.gov.au.

 The Resolution is in accordance with the Sustainable Planning Act 2009, which sets out certain requirements for infrastructure charges including maximum charges that can be applied for different types of residential and non-residential development.
 The Resolution provides clarity on Council's policy position related to the following matters: